TomWeisner/sql-ai/README.md

 This SQL is then ran on Athena.

-Assuming successful return of an answer, the AthenaLLM class converts the returned data to a string and uses this as context to a re run of the LLM.
+Assuming successful return of an answer, the SqlLLM class converts the returned data to a string and uses this as context to a re run of the LLM.

 If the SQL generation/use fails then the process repeats until either max retries is